curtmorgan3/quest-bound-docs/docs/sheet-templates.md

 Displays an image on the sheet.
 Images may be added to your gallery by uploading or setting the url of a hosted image.
 Image components which display a gif will be animated.

-Image components can be either static or dynamic.
-Static images are intended to be the same for every player who uses the sheet, while dynamic images can be changed by the player during play.
-Background images or logos would be static, while a character portrait would be dynamic.
-To make an image component static, simply lock it after the image has been set.

 When creating a character, players will have an option to upload an image.
 Image components can reference a character's image by default by selecting the option in the image component's toolbar.

 If your sheet needs a background image, apply one from sheet settings instead of using an image component.
 This will cover the entire sheet and will be easier to manage.

-You can inverse the fill of a graph component to move in the opposite direction, giving the appearance of filling instead of draining as an attribute's value increases.

 ![img](./img/components/image.png)